dev-cetera/df_router/README.md

             builders: [
               RouteBuilder(
                 state: HomeRouteState(), // The base state for this route
+                condition: () {
+                  // Check if the user is logged in or any other condition. return true;
+                },
                 builder: (context, state) {
                   return HomeScreen(state: state); // Your screen widget },